Polymer/pwa-starter-kit/redux-and-state-management.md

 console.log(selectedItemSelector(state));
 ```

 To see an example of this, check out the cart example's [cart quantity selector](https://github.com/Polymer/pwa-starter-kit/blob/master/src/components/my-view3.js#L89) or the [item selector](https://github.com/PolymerLabs/polymer-redux-hn/blob/master/src/components/hn-item.js#L70) from the [Redux-HN](https://github.com/PolymerLabs/polymer-redux-hn) sample app.
-In both exampls, the selector is actually defined in a reducer, since it's being used both on the Redux side, as well as in the view layer.
+In both examples, the selector is actually defined in a reducer, since it's being used both on the Redux side, as well as in the view layer.

 ### How to make sure third-party components don’t mutate the state
 Most third-party components were not written to be used in an immutable way, and are not connected to the Redux store so you can’t guarantee that they will not try to update the store.
 For example, `paper-input` has a `value` property, that it updates based on internal actions (i.e. you typing, validating, etc).
 To make sure that elements like this don’t update the store: